Lincoln Memorial Handicap Parking

-There is convenient handicap parking for disabled visitors right on Daniel French Drive on the south side of the Lincoln Memorial.
+There is convenient Lincoln Memorial handicap parking for disabled visitors right on Daniel French Drive.
+This is on the south side of the Lincoln Memorial.
 Private vehicles without a handicap tag are forbidden from even entering Daniel French Drive.
-You can access Daniel French Drive if you are headed west on Independence Avenue or if you are headed west along Ohio Drive SW.
+You can only access Daniel French Drive if you are headed west on Independence Avenue or if you are headed west along Ohio Drive SW.

 Handicap Access into the Lincoln Memorial